-Fiscal Reserves Remain at Statutory Maximums
+Fiscal Reserves Are at Statutory Maximums; Liquidity is Exceptional

-The state has not drawn on its operating reserves to support operations for several years and has no plans to do so.
-Each major operating fund maintains its own budget stabilization reserve (BSR) sized at 5% of prior year appropriations.
-For the general fund, the BSR was \$106.7 million at June 30, 2023.
-The education and transportation funds' BSRs total another \$57.2 million.
-A separate general fund 'rainy day' reserve held \$80 million as of the same date.
-The state keeps substantial added fiscal resources on deposit in its general and education funds that include \$137 million of unallocated moneys in the education fund and \$97.7 million in the human services caseload reserve in the general fund.
-The latter provides an added fiscal buffer against higher Medicaid costs.
+The state has not drawn on its operating reserves to support operations for several years.
+Each major operating fund maintains its own budget stabilization reserve (BSR) sized at 5% of prior-year appropriations.
+For the general fund, the BSR is projected to total \$104.9 million at June 30, 2024.
+The education and transportation funds' BSRs will total another \$61.2 million.
+A separate general fund "rainy day" reserve will continue to hold \$80.4 million (or 3.7% of spending) as of the same date.